Imagine using your spare time to create a dropshipping business that generates passive income while you sleep. Sounds like a dream, right?

 After you’ve narrowed down your business ideas, chosen reliable suppliers, and have an online site, it’s time to turn your dropshipping store into a profitable business model.
 That means you’ll need to start a marketing strategy to sell products.

 There are a lot of ways to market your business concept when you start a dropshipping business.
-You’ll want to:
+After creating a marketing strategy, you’ll want to:

 Let’s look at how to create your own brand for a dropshipping business.